Shawn Mendes Finally Confirmed What We All Guessed: He's In A Relationship

-Shawn Mendes has been the subject of love rumours for some time.
-After a steamy performance at the MTV Video Music Awards with Camila Cabello, those rumours reached a fever pitch.
+Shawn Mendes has been the subject of love rumors for some time.
+After a steamy performance at the MTV Video Music Awards with Camila Cabello, those rumors reached a fever pitch.
 And now, Mendes has confirmed that he’s in a relationship, but he’s keeping coy on the identity of his other half.

 “Honestly, I wanna say I wanna talk to you guys about this stuff, but it’s not just me in the relationship,” said Mendes, as he chatted with fans.
 “There’s another person involved and I can’t say things that I feel.
 It’s not just me deciding, you know?”
 In other words, Mendes is choosing not to kiss and tell.
 What a gentleman.